 I sit here on the eve of a big day.
 Our first child starts her very first day of school with us here at Carol Morgan School… and I want to throw up just thinking about it.
 We moved to this new country 5 years ago, Rafa still safe in my belly, 8 weeks left for her arrival.
 I couldn’t imagine, then, anything other than how we would keep her alive.
 I’m the kind of person who buys a new face wash and reads the directions 3 times, carefully, before using it to make sure I’m using it correctly.
 A baby?
 No directions?
 How would I ever know what to do with her?

 But we slowly figured it out after she was born.
 Soon she was 18 months old and seemed like a boulder next to her new baby brother.
 I realize now how very not big she was, but in comparison – at the time – she might as well have been a teenager.
 I turned around and she was 3.
 We attempted to put her in a nursery school nearby and I wanted to turn around the entire way there.
-But when it was time to say goodbye, she cried.
+When it was time to say goodbye, she cried.
 A teacher carried her away and I wailed an ugly mom cry for blocks.
 It was a major fail.
-She did not go back – that year or the next.
+Needless to say, she did not go back – that year or the next.
 I know, I know – they grow up and I can’t stop it, but I’m also not in any rush.
 She was home with her brother, playing with friends, and taking art classes; she’d be in school for plenty of years, soon enough.

 I want them to know how lucky they are to have an education.
 I hope they will be kind to other kids because there will be some that really need it.
 And I want them to know that sometimes others will not be kind and will be mean through no fault of theirs.
 They will be faced with hard choices and I can only hope they make good ones.
-But these ideas are still so beyond them.
+But these ideas are still so beyond their years.
 They won’t understand half of what I tell them.
-Sweet Jesus, they won’t even listen to most of it.
+Sweet Jesus, they won’t listen to most of it.
 So I’ve gotta keep it basic because I’ve gotta make it count.

 And never, in the history of parenting, has anything been more basic than this: